nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     > :bulb: The `2` in the command above refers to the index number of _History 1_ in the Lesson Panel.
 For more information, you can refer to the detailed documentation for [editing a lesson's details](#editing-a-lesson-edit--l).

 1. You will now be able to see how the lesson pricing has been updated to what you have requested.
+You can then key in the `list -a` into the Command Box and press ENTER to return back to your original view.

+   > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.

 ### 4.3: Adding a student to a lesson
 Now that you have set up the lesson _History 1_, let us add one of your existing students who wishes to enrol in the class, Roy Balakrishnan.
 You can do this in TutorAid by following the steps below: